Voice, Chat & Messaging

 |---|---|

-| Chat | long-form reasoning, plans, drafts, project review |
+| Chat web app | long-form reasoning, plans, drafts, project review, files, tool calls |

-| Voice | fast thinking out loud, live conversation, walking through decisions |
+| Voice | fast thinking out loud, live decisions, walking through ideas |

 The Real Promise